hl7au/au-fhir-base/docs/build-pipeline.md

   work because those version folders are immutable and already in S3.
 - Routine releases are **`working`** mode and only need a few **root** files locally.
-Milestone releases (the R-numbered `trial-use` "current") *used* to need the full 15 GB tree to rewrite every past version's publish box — but with `dynamic-publish-box` (below) the publisher renders that box client-side and **skips the past-version loop entirely**, so a milestone now needs only root files too. **Both modes are GitHub-hosted and lean; the self-hosted EC2 is gone.** Both also have a gated prod-publish path (working = the common cadence at a versioned URL; milestone = promoted to "current").
+Milestone releases (the R-numbered `trial-use` "current") *used* to need the full 15 GB tree to rewrite every past version's publish box — but with `dynamic-publish-box` (below) past pages keep their accurate-as-published banner (corrected at view time by `publish-box.js`) and **the past-version loop is skipped entirely**; cross-version page links are existence-checked against tiny per-version `publish-box-pages.json` manifests, so a milestone now needs only root files too. **Both modes are GitHub-hosted and lean; the self-hosted EC2 is gone.** Both also have a gated prod-publish path (working = the common cadence at a versioned URL; milestone = promoted to "current").
 - The current pipeline syncs the whole bucket every run on a hand-started EC2 runner, then leaves output for a manual S3 copy.
 That full sync is unnecessary for working builds — the cause of the